zamfi/cca-computational-practices-2-fall-2019/project1.md

 This will install git, node, and npm on your remote server.

 Then, follow steps 4-6 again from the instructions above!
 Finally, you'll need to get your IP address from the dashboard, something like 35.247.65.57, and then visit `35.247.65.57:3000` in your browser, replacing `35.247.65.57` with the IP address that you actually have.

+#### Running permanently

+You may have noticed that closing the SSH window eventually stops your server from responding.
+That's because once the terminal running your server shuts down, your server shuts down with it.

+One way to get your server to run permanently is to use a program called `screen`, which basically creates a "fake" terminal that you can "disconnect" from but that keeps running in the background.
+The `screen` program isn't installed by default, so start by installing it.
+SSH back into your server and run `sudo apt install screen`.

+Then, `cd` into the folder containing your project.
+(Hint: you'll know you're in the right place if typing `ls` gives you a list of files that includes `package.json`.)
+Run `screen`.
+Then, run `npm start` to start your server in that screen terminal.
+Now you have your server running inside a terminal that *won't* shut down when you close the SSH connection.
+Wait for the `npm start` command to take effect -- telling you your server is running -- and then press `control-A` to enter "command mode" in screen, and then press `D` to "disconnect" from your terminal.
+This should take you back to your command line with some statement along the lines of `[detached from ...]`.

+Now, close your terminal and you should be golden!
+Server should still be up and running.

+Your homework for this week is as follows:

+1. Get your server up and running permanently.
+2. Make your choose your own adventure game beautiful and functional!
+This is the last week we'll spend working on it, so ge something you're proud of!
+3. **Optional Challenge:** Use a server like `nginx`, which you can install with `sudo apt install nginx`, to run your server without needing to specify a port number (like 3000).
+You are basically trying [to do this](https://stackoverflow.com/questions/24861311/forwarding-port-80-to-8080-using-nginx).
+4. **Optional Challenge**: Register a domain name and point it to your IP address.
+WIth 3 and 4 done, you'll have a fully functioning website running your app!

+Don't forget to also add to your project decompositions list your render- and data-focused decomposition of a computer or video game!